 The main purpose of the Transboundary Diagnostic Analysis (TDA) is to ensure that interventions for sustainable development of shared water bodies are based on facts and informed decision making.
-The TDA is a non-negotiated technical document that provides the factual basis for the formulation of a strategic action programme.
+The TDA is a non-negotiated technical document that provides the factual basis for the formulation of a Strategic Action Programme (SAP).
 The objective of the TDA is to provide a scientific and technical analysis on the status and impacts of the environment.
 The TDA aims to: